 Types of Beamsplitters

 |Plate||Polka Dot||Dichroic||Transmission Grating|

-Plate Beam Splitter – Plate beam splitter is used in many life sciences, imaging, or laser applications, as well as in the entertainment and design industry.
+Plate Beam Splitter – Used in many life sciences, imaging, or laser applications, as well as in the entertainment and design industry.

-Polka-Dot Beam Splitter – Polka-Dot beam splitter provides a near constant reflection to transmission ratio with minimal angle sensitivity.
+Polka-Dot Beam Splitter – Near constant reflection to transmission ratio with minimal angle sensitivity.
 As the name suggests, “polka dots” are created from the combination of a photolithography process and the vacuum deposition of aluminum (Al).
 The result is a precise pattern of small aluminum “dots” on the glass substrate.
 The beam is split by reflection from the aluminized dots and transmission through the non-aluminized portion of the substrate.

-Dichroic Beam Splitters – Dichroic beamsplitters is optimized to provide high transmission of one spectral band, while reflecting a second spectral band, with a very sharp transition slope between these two bands.
+Dichroic Beam Splitters – Optimized to provide high transmission of one spectral band, while reflecting a second spectral band, with a very sharp transition slope between these two bands.

-Transmission Grating Beam Splitter – Transmission grating beam splitter is commonly used for laser beam division and multiple laser line separation in visible wavelengths.
+Transmission Grating Beam Splitter – Commonly used for laser beam division and multiple laser line separation in visible wavelengths.
 They are designed for the useful division of He-Ne (Helium-Neon) lasers, and multiple laser line separation.